silentwhaleluo/Database-Notes/SQL.md

 	2. Each row, add another row as 'I have to go home' */
 	```
+- TOP
+To filter/select specific number of rows from the result.

 - FROM
+To get data from required tables
 <a id = "where"></a>
 - WHERE
+To filter rows with some conditions.
+It validates for boolean
 	- row filters
 	- logical operators: AND, OR, NOT, BETWEEN, IN
 	- run conditions from left to right with same operators
 		- For AND, if the first is not meet, will not go the second condition, thus well affect the **performance running time**
-		- For OR, change the condition order will only impact the running time
+		- For OR, change the condition order will only impact the running time; The fisrt condition is meet ,the second one will not be went to
-	- Operator precedence:

-		1. ~ (bitwise NOT)
-		2.
 	- The most clear mothed is to use () brackets
 	- [Difference between WHERE and HAVING](#dwh)
 - GROUP BY
+To group data based on certain columns
 	- use to show distinct values
 	- NULLs are considered as same in GROUP BY
 	- SELECT with group by, the columsn must be part of GROUP BY clause or aggregate functions
-	- Use functions in WHERE may go down the performance

 <a id = "having"></a>
 - HAVING
 	- Filter groups with conditions (must be able to compare)
 	- Data is fultered in buffer after all required data is pulled